 A respirator is a face mask that seals to the face and filters fine particles from the air.

 Convert Surgical Mask to N95 Respirator (website) — Yes, we’re listing this project twice.
 Hospital surgical masks are made from N95 material but they don’t fit your face.
-Use rubber bands to make a surgical mask fit snug like an N95; ex-Apple engineers have confirmed it works.
+Use rubber bands to make a surgical mask fit snug like an N95, or cut a strap from rubber sheet.
+Ex-Apple engineers have confirmed it works.
 Voilà, instant respirator mask!

 Swim Mask HEPA PAPR (Instructable) — A PAPR (powered air purifying respirator) forces air through a filter into a sealed mask to protect workers; here’s a DIY version designed by physician Randell Vallero MD using a 5V computer fan, HEPA filter from a vacuum cleaner, and a full face swim mask.